google/xls/docs_src/codegen_options.md

 -   `--output_verilog_path` is the path to the output Verilog file.
 -   `--output_schedule_path` is the path to a textproto that shows into which pipeline stage the scheduler put IR ops.
+-   `--output_schedule_ir_path` is the path to the "IR" representation of the design, a post-scheduling IR that includes any optimizations or transforms during the scheduling pipeline.
 -   `--output_block_ir_path` is the path to the "block IR" representation of the design, a post-scheduling IR that is timed and includes registers, ports, etc.